-Rewarding your dog's good behavior with treats can be a dangerous proposition for the long-term health and happiness of your furry friend.
+Believe it or not, rewarding your dog's good behavior with treats can be a dangerous endeavor for the long term health and happiness of your furry friend.

 Now, if you want to make sure your furry friend is getting healthy, truly safe, and nutritional treats, keep on reading.
 I've put together a list of some of my favorite recipes for homemade treats you can try out, and your pup is sure to love.

 And, if you're not quite sure if you want to spend the time making your own treats, I have another option for you at the end.
 So, how about those recipes?

 First up are some of the easiest treats you can give to your pooch: whole foods.
 Fresh fruits, frozen vegetables; these kinds of treats are tasty, healthy, and easy to keep on hand.

 They don't take much preparation, and they're healthy for your pup, too.
 We all know that look of puppy dog yearning when your pet pal wants a bite of whatever you're eating, so when you have a healthy snack, you don't have to feel bad about giving them some.

 Apple slices.
 The core and seeds of the apple should be removed, but the skin is fine.
 Just make sure to chop the apple into slices or cubes so the pieces don't get caught when your pup scarfs it down.